-The Fund policy is that a termination assessment will be made based on a least risk funding basis, unless a successor body exists which takes over the Admission Body's liabilities (including those for former employees).
+The Fund's standard policy is that a termination assessment will be made based on a least risk funding basis, (as defined in 7.5.1 (f) below).
 This is to protect the other employers in the Fund as, at termination, the admitted body's liabilities may become "orphan liabilities" within the Fund, and there will be no recourse to the Admission Body if a shortfall emerges in the future (after the admission has terminated).
+The standard policy will be applied unless either:

-If, instead, the Admission Body has a guarantor within the Fund or a successor body exists to take over the Admission Body's liabilities the Fund policy is that the valuation funding basis will be used for the termination assessment.
+- the Admission Body has a guarantor within the Fund; or - a successor body exists to take over the Admission Body's liabilities (including those of former employees).

+The Fund policy is that the valuation funding basis (as defined in 7.5.1 (f) below) will be used for the termination assessment.

 In the case of admissions prior to 31 August 2010 where the employer is in danger of insolvency the Section 151 Officer may use their discretion to use the valuation basis and/or allow the deficit to be paid by instalments.

-The guarantor or successor body (or the fund in respect of older admissions) will then, following any termination payment made, subsume the assets and liabilities of the Admission Body within the Fund.
+Either the guarantor, successor body or the Fund as a whole (in respect of older admissions without a guarantor or where otherwise decided by Cumbria) will then, following any termination payment made, subsume the assets and liabilities of the Admission Body within the Fund.
 This may, if agreed by the successor body, include the novation to the successor of any funding deficit on closure, in place of a termination payment being required of the Admission Body itself.